-Our understanding of the nature, organisation and duration of Neolithic settlement in Highland region is hindered by the paucity of the available information, and its geographical imbalance, with Inverness and the surrounding area producing most of the data.
-Virtually nothing is known about Neolithic settlement in large parts of Highland Region, including Skye, and until remains are found or searched for, any comments must remain provisional.
+Our understanding of the nature, organisation and duration of Neolithic settlement in the Highland Region is hindered by the paucity of the available information and its geographical imbalance, with Inverness and the surrounding area having produced most of the data.
+Virtually nothing is known about Neolithic settlement in large parts of the Highland Region, including Skye, and until remains are found or searched for, any comments must remain provisional.
 Table 5.1 lists the sites in the Region that have produced radiocarbon-dated evidence relating to settlement activities.

 |Site||Area||Dating (all cal BC)||Comments||HER and References|

 |Lairg||S||Bayesian-modelled dates: earliest cereal cultivation in the area 3630–3410; continued occupation into Late Neolithic||Agricultural activity||McCullagh and Tipping 1998; McDonald et al 2021; ScARF Case Study: The Lairg Project|